JenPage/Showcase/readme.md

 # Showcase

-A Laravel package which adds the ability to create "showcases", or view boxes which contain cards of items.
-It also includes an admin panel to manage showcases, which can only be accessed by a logged-in Auth user.
+A Laravel package which adds the ability to create "showcases", or view boxes which contain cards "trophies" of items.
+It also includes an admin panel to manage displays and trophies, which can only be accessed by a logged-in Auth user.
 Intended for use by Laravel 5.5+

 > Still being developed!